openhab/openhab-docs/ui/layout-pages.md

 :::

-## Fixed Grid Layouts
+## Fixed Layouts

+Fixed layouts allow you to position and size widgets freely, either on a grid with **Fixed Grid** layout, or in a completely free way with **Fixed Canvas** layouts (with **Fixed Canvas**, you are still able to temporarily switch on a grid if you want to snap some widgets).

-The first thing to do when creating a Fixed Grid Layout is to define your screen size.
+The first thing to do when creating a Fixed Layout is to define your screen size.
 In most cases this should be the **CSS Resolution** of the device you're creating this layout for.

 ::: tip Note

 For most modern tablets, mobile phones and some other screens the **CSS resolution** is different from the **physical pixel resolution** (sometimes referred to as *Retina* displays).
 The user interface tries to help you determining the CSS resolution by showing the currently detected value as *Current Screen* rate at the top of the virtual screen area.

 :::

+### Fixed Grid Layouts

 To define your screen size open the '#' menu and click **Configure Grid Layout**.